The Seven Basic Plots

 Final Union, Completion, and FulfillmentAt last the Hero emerges victorious, and lays claim to the treasure, the kingdom, and the Prince.

-The QuestShow me a list of basic plots that doesn't have The Quest on it.
+The QuestShow us a list of basic plots that doesn't have The Quest on it.
 (Don't worry, we'll wait.)
-Here it's the search for an object, a location or some information that requires our Hero to leave their (usually) everyday life to find.
+Here, it's the search for an object, a location or some information that requires our Hero to leave their (usually) everyday life to find.
 It's the basic plot most likely to include a party instead of a lone hero.
 Booker allows for four basic party types:

 The CallThe Hero finds it impossible to remain at home.
 Often it's because The Quest is to find a MacGuffin that will save his hometown.
 Other times it's because he's already got a Doomed Hometown and is hoping to find a new home.
 It may be that he's escaping from slavery or trying to set others free.
 Whatever the case, Refusal of the Call just isn't an option.What helps matters is some level of "supernatural or visionary direction" explaining where to go, how to get there, what to do.
 And it's time for him to set off, his eyes set on that "distant, life-renewing goal."